Alethio/ethmock/README.md

 - [x] http support
 - [ ] websockets support
 - [ ] helpers for most common fetch requests
+- [ ] sample data set that could be used direrctly in tests, plug and play as it were...
 - [ ] scriptable requests/responses (ie send pending txs in some order on the subscription) or control subscriptions through some method
 - [ ] use as proxy and save (record) all made rpc calls
 - [ ] re-fetch jsons you already have so you can see a diff (in case something changed in parity)